applibgroup/PinchToZoom/README.md

 ```

 ## Overview
-PinchToZoom for Android is a simple yet feature complete library for adding pinch-to-zoom functionality to an *ImageView*.
+PinchToZoom for HarmonyOs is a simple yet feature complete library for adding pinch-to-zoom functionality to an *ImageView*.
 It has sleek easing animations that make it stand out in quality and ease of use.

 ### Features
 * Pinch-to-zoom